 - The 100 largest Technology Companies could dedicate a percentage of their huge gross revenue to help pay-off a large portion of fossil-fuel corporate debt.

-- All American people and organizations (including fossil-fuel employees) could dedicate 0.5% of gross earnings to a fund to help employee transitions and construction of new, sustainable facilities.
+- American citizens and organizations (including fossil-fuel employees) could dedicate 0.5% of gross earnings to a fund to help employee transitions and construction of new, sustainable facilities.
 This is called the “Half Percent Plan”.

-- The top 0.5% wealthy individuals in America could be required (by law) to contribute significant funds to this effort (to be negotiated).
+- The top 0.5% wealthy individuals in America could contribute significant funds to this effort (to be negotiated).

 - This entire financial effort could be coordinated by a leadership team with representatives from all impacted groups.

 D5b.
 America Commits Billions to the Transition - Stock

 - The total stock capitalization of American fossil-fuel company stock is over 2.5 trillion dollars.

 - Some creative stock swap system must be developed.